polarfire-soc/icicle-kit-reference-design/Readme.md

 ## Description

 This repository can be used to generate a reference design for the PolarFire SoC Icicle Kit.
 This reference design will have the same or extended functionality compared to the pre-programmed FPGA design on the Icicle Kit.
-Libero SoC Tcl scripts are provided to generate the reference design using Libero SoC, these Tcl scripts have been tested using Libero SoC v12.5 and Libero SoC v12.5 SP1.
+Libero SoC Tcl scripts are provided to generate the reference design using Libero SoC.
+These Tcl scripts have been tested using Libero SoC v12.5 and Libero SoC v12.5 SP1.
+For information on which script to run for each configuration see the "eMMC and SD cards" section.

 ## Using the Reference Design Generation Tcl Scripts